-Glasgow Marrow and GU Macmillan Society are proud to present the fifth annual Ceilidh for Cancer, in aid of Anthony Nolan and Macmillan Cancer Support.
+Glasgow Marrow and GU Macmillan Society are proud to present the sixth annual Ceilidh for Cancer, in aid of Anthony Nolan and Macmillan Cancer Support.

 Anthony Nolan is the UK’s largest stem cell register.
 Every day they match three selfless strangers to patients with blood cancer in need of a lifesaving stem cell or bone marrow transplant.
 They also carry out vital research to help improve patient care, and support patients and their families throughout the transplant process.

 Macmillan Cancer Support is one of the UK’s leading cancer charities.
 It supports patients from diagnosis and throughout their treatment.
 As well as helping with the medical needs of people affected by cancer, Macmillan also looks at the social, emotional and practical impact cancer can have, and campaigns for better cancer care.
 Macmillan Cancer Support's goal is to reach and improve the lives of everyone living with cancer in the UK.